 - Preview videos should focus on the most compelling features and are an optional but recommended part of your app page.
 They are a fun and engaging way to drive downloads.

-There’s another great difference between handling app store videos in Google Play Console and iTunes Connect: while you depend on third-party A/B testing platforms to test your Preview Videos, you can A/B test Promo Videos in Google Play Console directly.
+There’s another great difference between handling app store videos in Google Play Console and App Store Connect (iTunes Connect): while you depend on third-party A/B testing platforms to test your Preview Videos, you can A/B test Promo Videos in Google Play Console directly.

 With Google Play Store listing experiments you can test up to 4 variants of store listing elements (but test with only 2 variants).
 Moreover, you are able to check video analytics on YouTube to find out how long people watched your video, where they stopped etc.